 A 3D city model can be defined as: “digital models of urban areas that represent terrain surfaces, sites, buildings, vegetation, infrastructure, and landscape elements in three-dimensional scale as well as related objects (e.g., city furniture) belonging to urban areas”.

-The process of creating a 3D city model starts with the collection of geographical and spatial data directly from satellite imagery.
+The creation of a 3D city model starts with the collection of geographical and spatial data directly from satellite imagery.
 This imagery provides a comprehensive, overhead view of the area to be modeled.

-Using advanced processing algorithms, key features are extracted from the satellite images, including building footprints, vegetation, and other physical details.
-These features are then accurately positioned on the map using geo-referenced data.
+Advanced processing algorithms extract key features from the satellite images.
+These features include building footprints, vegetation, and other physical details.
+We then accurately position these features on the map using geo-referenced data.

-If additional data is available, such as Computer-Aided Design (CAD) or Building Information Modeling (BIM) files for individual buildings, this information can be incorporated to create highly detailed and realistic renderings of the buildings and other infrastructure.
+If we have additional data, such as Computer-Aided Design (CAD) or Building Information Modeling (BIM) files for individual buildings, we can incorporate this information.
+This process allows us to create highly detailed and realistic renderings of the buildings and other infrastructure.

-Our texturing process combines artificial intelligence, heuristics, and procedural technologies to provide a credible, life-like environment from satellite imagery and exogenous data.
+Our texturing process combines artificial intelligence, heuristics, and procedural technologies.
+This combination creates a credible, life-like environment from satellite imagery and exogenous data.

-Other relevant data, such as street names, points of interest, and zoning information, can also be integrated to enhance the accuracy and utility of the model.
+We can also integrate other relevant data, such as street names, points of interest, and zoning information.
+This integration enhances the accuracy and utility of the model.

-All of this data is then integrated into a user-friendly interface, typically a 3D visualization software.
-This allows users to navigate and interact with the highly detailed, accurate model of the city.
+We then integrate all this data into a user-friendly interface, typically a 3D visualization software.
+This software allows users to navigate and interact with the highly detailed, accurate model of the city.

 A short history of urban 3D models

 Urban 3D models have existed for millennia.
-The oldest known scale models of urban spaces were created by the Tripillian Culture, in modern-day Ukraine, and date as far back as 6000 BC.
-Fast-forward to the 1980s, and the emergence of computer-aided design (CAD), enabled the earliest attempts to create 3D visualizations of urban areas.
-Today, thanks to advances in computer graphics, satellite imagery, GIS, and GPS, it’s possible to create much more realistic and accurate urban 3D models.
+The oldest known scale models of urban spaces were created by the Tripillian Culture, in modern-day Ukraine, dating back to 6000 BC.
+Fast-forward to the 1980s, and the emergence of computer-aided design (CAD) enabled the earliest attempts to create 3D visualizations of urban areas.
+Today, thanks to advances in computer graphics, satellite imagery, GIS, and GPS, we can create much more realistic and accurate urban 3D models.

 The introduction of Google Earth and OpenStreetMap have made basic 3D visualizations of the world available to anyone with an internet connection.
 But for more specialized used cases, authorities need to create their own 3D model.